German weather, road conditions, where to get information, and car tire requirements in Germany

 Road conditions and colors explained

-Disclaimer: Road conditions are a US Army Commanders mission planning tool to mitigate risks and maximize safety.
-Road conditions do not apply to Privately Owned Vehicles (POV) or host nation city operations.
-A POV is any vehicle that is owned, operated, licensed, and insured by an individual.
-The city of Ansbach does not have a road condition planning tool as the US Army does, but it does inform the public of hazards and conditions that may make driving hazardous.
+Disclaimer: Road conditions are a guide and planning tool for the community to mitigate risks and maximize safety.
+The final decision to travel in inclement weather rests with the vehicle operator.
+The city of Ansbach does not have a road condition planning tool but it does inform the public of hazards and conditions that may make driving hazardous.

 Green = Normal driving conditions.